abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

     }

-Thanks to Caddy's [Let's Encrypt](https://letsencrypt.org) integration, our OwnCloud installation is automatically secured and served over HTTPS.
-Access and error logs are written to the OwnCloud folder, and the data folder (together with other special files) is protected against requests from the outside.
+Thanks to Caddy's [Let's Encrypt](https://letsencrypt.org) integration, our ownCloud installation is automatically secured and served over HTTPS.
+Access and error logs are written to the ownCloud folder, and the data folder (together with other special files) is protected against requests from the outside.

 If you want to test your Caddyfile / PHP installation, you can create a `phpinfo.php` file in the `owncloud` directory, and put the following line into it: